tomtom828/hello-windows/README.md

 # Hello Windows
 Notes self on creating a developer environment for myself in Windows 10.

-This is primarily for setting up a dev environment for Java, MySQL, MariaDB.
+This is primarily for setting up a dev environment for Python, NodeJS, Java, MySQL, MariaDB.

 ### git
   0. Navigate to [https://git-scm.com/download/win](https://git-scm.com/download/win) for the Windows version of Git.